Packages from Planet X

-Packages from Planet X is an animated television series produced by DHX Media Vancouver and American Greetings.
+Packages from Planet X is an animated science fantasy television series created by Jeff Harter.
+The series was produced by the Vancouver studio DHX Media and American Greetings Properties.
 The series premiered on Disney XD on July 13, 2013 and later on Teletoon and Télétoon on January 16, 2014 as part of their "Can't Miss Thursday" lineup.
 The show ended on February 24, 2014.
+26 episodes were produced.